heritio/website-portfolio/README.md

-# A small project on tribute page made with html and positioned with basic css and a little flex box model
+Portfolio of websites made with html and css